BDC Hamburger Icon

 Customized features

 Square allows you to accept all major credit cards, PayPal, mobile wallets like Apple Pay and Google Pay and its proprietary digital wallet, Square Pay.
-Additionally, Square offers various add-on services that can help you automate email marketing campaigns and run text message marketing campaigns.
+Additionally, Square offers various add-on services to help you automate email marketing campaigns and run text message marketing campaigns.

-Before committing to a service, you should have a clear idea of how credit card processing fees work so you know precisely what you're paying for.
+Before committing to a service, you should understand how credit card processing fees work for cards and digital payment methods, so you know precisely what you're paying for.

 Best for Pricing